 These grid-based paintings are based on shapes—squares and rectangles—whose hallmarks are symmetry and stability.
 Yet I have always used contrasts of color, shape and size to develop varying degrees of asymmetry and visual tension.
 Such tensions recall fundamental oppositions of our daily experience: open/closed, light/heavy, together/apart, expanding/contracting, rising/falling, static/active, loud/quiet.
 These felt oppositions are rich in associative power and are meant to give these abstract paintings emotional resonance.

 Recently, I have incorporated diagonal lines and shapes into my work.
 These diagonals greatly heighten the energy and tension among the colors and forms.
 Diagonals also enhance the feeling of depth in my work, allowing me to play implied space against flatness and to create spatial ambiguity.
 In my previous work, asymmetries were small and gentle, whereas in my current work, I strive for highly asymmetrical balance, and often feel like I’m dancing on an imagined dividing line between order and disorder.
 I find this level of risk-taking in maintaining compositional coherence both challenging and exciting.

 I develop visual ideas on the computer so that I can freely explore color and composition with great efficiency.
-The evolution of a finished idea may involve hundreds modifications large and small.
+The evolution of a finished idea may involve hundreds of modifications large and small.
 The computer facilitates both wide-ranging and highly refined experimentation.
 It helps me challenge my visual habits and preferences and explore unfamiliar terrain.